launchbadge/sqlx/README.md

 to cache the results of the SQL query analysis using the `sqlx` command-line tool.
 See [sqlx-cli/README.md](./sqlx-cli/README.md#enable-building-in-offline-mode-with-query).

-Compile time verified queries does quite a bit of work at compile time.
+Compile time verified queries do quite a bit of work at compile time.
 Incremental actions like `cargo check` and `cargo build` can be significantly faster when using an optimized build by putting the following in your `Cargo.toml` (More information in the [Profiles section](https://doc.rust-lang.org/cargo/reference/profiles.html) of The Cargo Book)